About the Big Cities Health Inventory

 Most of the data in the Big Cities Health Inventory come from publicly available data sources for which city data are available.
 Data sources were chosen based on the availability of standardized data for the majority of member cities, data available for the most recent years, and the practicability of data acquisition.

 Most of the data on this platform are available for download as a CSV file.
-Click here to download.
-The Technical Documentation is available here.
+Users can download data for a chart by clicking the upper right menu on the chart.
+Users can also download data via our data download page.
+The data download codebook is here and the Technical Documentation is available here.

 When using data, charts, or images from the platform, please reference the platform as follows: Big Cities Health Inventory Data Platform.
 Big Cities Health Coalition.
 Bigcitieshealthdata.org accessed [date].